marcduiker/building-a-resilient-workflow-with-durable-functions/labs/14_durable_entities.md

 }
 ```

-Well, this doesn't look anything like a function which you've make before, but you've just wrote your first Durable Entity class!
+Well, this doesn't look anything like a function which we've make before, but we've just wrote our first Durable Entity class!

-The state is kept in the `CurrentCount` property and is persisted as JSON by the Durable Functions extension without you having to worry about it.
+The state is kept in the `CurrentCount` property and is persisted as JSON by the Durable Functions extension without us having to worry about it.

 Entity classes also have some requirements as is described in [the documentation](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-dotnet-entities#class-requirements).